 In line with Government requirements, Brookfields School has devised the following school rules, which are communicated to all parents and pupils via publication in this policy document.
-These rules focus on promoting a culture of care, cooperation, respect of oneself and others, and developing self-awareness and self-control in order to keep people safe.
-All pupils will encouraged to work within the following behaviour principles:
+These rules focus on promoting a culture of care, cooperation, respect for oneself and others, and developing self-awareness and self-control in order to keep people safe.
+All pupils will be encouraged to work within the following behaviour principles:

-- Be kind and help others
+- Be Kind and help others

 - Work hard and try your best

-- Try to be quiet and calm
+- Try and be quiet and calm

-- Use kind feet and hands
+- · Use kind hands and feet

-- Listen carefully to others
+- · Listen carefully to others